pindexis/Text-Captcha-Solver/README.md

 C# Library to solve simple logic questions, I have Created For Learning Purpose.

-the Library solve th following varaious types of questions...
+the Library solve varaious types of questions...